robvet/dapr-workshop/Assignment02/step-by-step.md

    ```http
    http://localhost:<daprPort>/v1.0/invoke/<appId>/method/<method-name>
    ```

-   > Note that calls to the Dapr API calls are platform agnostic.
-Any development language that supports HTTP calls can invoke a Dapr sidecar using with this HTTP call structure.
+   > Note that the Dapr API calls are platform agnostic.
+Any development language that supports HTTP calls can invoke a Dapr sidecar using with this HTTP call template structure.

    You can substitute the placeholders in the template URL with values for the FineCollectionService.
 Here's how the specific URL will look: